syncfusion-content/javascript-docs/js/GroupButton/Behavior-Settings.md

 ## SelectedItemIndex

 The state of the button can be changed by clicking on the button.
-Also the selection state of the button can be achieved by using **selectedItemIndex** API which is used to select the button items in ejGroupButton based on index.
+Also the selection state of the button can be achieved by using **selectedItemIndex** API which is used to select the button items in GroupButton based on index.

-This property will accept the array values and it’s value will be differ based on current mode of Button.
+This property will accept the array values and its value will be differ based on current mode of Button.
 If the Button mode is “Radio”, then the selected items can have single value within the array, since we can select a single button only in this mode.
 Whereas for the “checkbox” mode, the selectedItemIndex can have the multiple values within an array, since multiple button can be in active state in this mode.

 **Setting a selectedItemIndex for checkbox mode:**